 But she’s not alone in the castle.
-There is her family, people of the court, and the guards.
+There is her family, the people of the court, and the guards.
 Perhaps you can find a trustee in one of them and have them deliver the letter to the princess for you?

 Overview of Love Letter Rules

 Love Letter is played for several rounds.
 The number is dependent on the player number and their agreement.
-In a standard four-player game, players will play until one of them achieves four round victories, while in a two-player game, you might play up to seven victories.
+In a standard four-player game, players will play until one of them achieves four victories, while in a two-player game, you might play up to seven victories.
 Victories are marked with tokens, that symbolize Annette’s affection.

 The objective of each round is to deliver the love letter to the princess.
 There are two ways to achieve this: